Frequently Asked Questions

 What if my child gets hurt?

-Our main cabin leaders are trained first aid responders, and will be aware of our emergency procedures.
-An onsite nurse or designated first aider will be immediately contacted to respond in the situation.
-If possible the child will be moved to the first aid station where first responder care will be applied.
+Our main leaders are trained first aid responders, and will be aware of our emergency procedures.
+An designated first aider will be immediately contacted to respond in the situation.
+If possible the child will be moved to the first aid station where first aid will be applied.
 Parents will be contacted and if necessary (anything beyond the scope of our nurse or first-aider), the child will be moved to the Fairview hospital, or an ambulance called.

 Can I visit the camp?